Brad Schneider

-Bradley Scott Schneider (born August 20, 1961) is an American businessman and politician who has served as the U.S. representative for Illinois's 10th congressional district since 2017 and also served from 2013 to 2015.
-The district includes many of Chicago's northern suburbs in the Chicago metropolitan area.
-Its most populous city is Waukegan, an industrial suburb on Lake Michigan.
+Bradley Scott Schneider (born August 20, 1961) is an American businessman and politician who has served as the U.S. representative for Illinois's 10th congressional district since 2017 and previously from 2013 to 2015.
+The district is dominated by the northern suburbs of Chicago along Lake Michigan.
+He is a member of the Democratic Party.

-Before he was elected to Congress, Schneider worked as a management consultant and industrial engineer in Deerfield, Illinois.
-A member of the Democratic Party, Schneider was first elected in 2012, narrowly defeating Republican incumbent Bob Dold.
+Schneider was first elected in 2012, narrowly defeating Republican incumbent Bob Dold.
 In 2014, he lost his bid for reelection to Dold.
-He defeated Dold two years later in their third consecutive matchup.
-He has since been reelected four times by large margins.
+Defeating Dold again in their 2016 rematch, Schneider has since been reelected four times by comfortable margins.
+He has been the chair of the New Democrat Coalition, the largest House Democratic ideological caucus, since 2025.

 Early life, education and career

 Schneider was born on August 20, 1961, in Denver, Colorado, where he graduated from Cherry Creek High School.
 In 1983, after receiving a Bachelor of Science in industrial engineering from Northwestern University, Schneider worked on a kibbutz in Israel.
 He later returned to the Chicago area to receive a Master of Business Administration from Northwestern's Kellogg School of Management in 1988, and worked for the consulting firm PriceWaterhouseCoopers.

 Schneider worked as the managing principal of the life insurance firm Davis Dann Adler Schneider, LLC, from 1997 until 2003, when he became the director of the strategic services group at Blackman Kallick.
 In 2008, he started his own consulting company, Cadence Consulting Group.